Luden47/Luden47/README.md

 # 💫 About Me:
-🔭 I’m currently working on my studies and doing some of my passion.<br>👯 I’m looking to collaborate on track making and shell effectiveness<br>🤝 I’m looking for help with German reunification to its former glory<br>🌱 I’m currently learning about modern military tactics<br>💬 Ask me about anything except German tank reliability<br>⚡ Fun fact I am a Sturmtiger.
+🔭 I’m currently working on my studies and doing some of my passion.<br>👯 I’m looking to collaborate on improving German tank reliability and increase power<br>🤝 I’m looking for help with German reunification to its former glory<br>🌱 I’m currently learning about modern military tactics<br>💬 Ask me about anything except German tank reliability<br>⚡ Fun fact I am a Sturmtiger.

 # 💻 Tech Stack: